reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   =======================
          must have a blank line here

-To add this link somewhere else use "\:ref:\`user_configuration_file`".
-Please use backticks and note that the first underscore isn't used in the reference.
+To add this link somewhere else please use backticks and note that the first underscore isn't used in the reference.
 Example::